yucongkoo/tp/docs/DeveloperGuide.md

 ## Tag feature

-This feature allows users to assign tags to / remove tags from customers in EZContact, increasing the recognizability of customers to users.
+This feature allows users to assign tags to / remove tags from customers in EzContact, increasing the recognizability of customers to users.

 ### Implementation